King Gustav IV Adolf of Sweden

 In 1805, Gustav Adolf joined the Third Coalition against Napoleon.
 His campaign went poorly and the French occupied Swedish Pomerania.
 In 1807, Russia made peace with France.
 A year later, Russia invaded Finland, which was ruled by Sweden, attempting to force Gustav Adolf to join Napoleon’s Continental System.
 In just a few months, almost all of Finland was lost to Russia.
 In 1809, Sweden surrendered the eastern third of Sweden to Russia, and the autonomous Grand Principality of Finland within the Russian Empire was established.

 Provoked by the disaster in Finland, a group of noblemen started a coup d’état that deposed King Gustav IV Adolf.
 On March 13, 1809, a group of conspirators led by Carl Johan Adlercreutz broke into the royal apartments at Gripsholm Castle and imprisoned Gustav Adolf and his family.
-Prince Karl, Gustav Adolf’s uncle, agreed to form a provisional government, and the Swedish parliament, the Riksdag, gave their approval for the coup.
+Prince Karl, Gustav Adolf’s uncle, agreed to form a provisional government, and the Swedish parliament, the Riksdag, approved the coup.
 Gustav Adolf abdicated on March 29, 1809, thinking if he did so, his son would become king.
 However, on May 10, 1809, the Riksdag proclaimed that all members of Gustav Adolf’s family had forfeited their rights to the throne.
 After accepting a new liberal constitution, Prince Karl was proclaimed King Karl XIII of Sweden on June 6, 1809.
 In December 1809, Gustav Adolf and his family were sent into exile.

 The arrest of Gustav Adolph; Credit – Wikipedia